EURO DEBT SUPPLY-Italy vote outcome clouds debt auctions

 “It is difficult to forecast borrowing costs but if the outcome is bad the Tesoro would need to offer a big discount in order to make the bonds attractive versus the current benchmark,” he said.

+The Treasury could play it safe given the uncertainty over the elections, and skip the launch of a new 10-year debt, focusing instead on shorter-dated paper that falls within the ambit of the European Central Bank’s conditional bond buying scheme.

-Italian 10-year bonds were last yielding 4.45 percent, 4 basis points down on the day while five-year yields were 6 bps lower at 3.20 percent.
+Italian 10-year bonds were last yielding 4.44 percent, 5 basis points down on the day while five-year yields were down 7 bps at 3.19 percent.

-The bonds have recouped almost half of losses seen early this month as some yield-hungry investors bought back into the cheapened debt, betting too that the European Central Bank’s bond buying backstop would prevent panic selling.
+The bonds have recouped almost half of losses seen early this month as some yield-hungry investors bought back into the cheapened debt, betting too that the ECB’s bond backstop would prevent panic selling.

 While post-election nerves may lift borrowing costs, domestic demand backed by 6.3 billion euros in coupon payments should ensure smooth sales, analysts said.